 The idea is to communicate directly with the audience and form a bond of trust.
 That way, you can grow your brand and boost conversions.

-Good travel descriptions aren’t long-winded, and they aren’t works of art.
-They don’t need to explain every attraction for visitors to see, or every beach in the nearby area.
+Good travel descriptions are not long-winded, and they are not works of art.
+They don't need to explain every attraction for visitors to see, or every beach in the nearby area.
 Instead, they keep things immediate, brief, and punchy.